Baltic sea studies (15 cr)

 - role of mitigation and adaptation measures, national and international policies and marine governance

 The students will learn central concepts and tools from relevant disciplines (natural sciences, environmental economics, and social sciences) needed in the analysis of sustainable marine management and governance.
 The student will learn to work as a group to access collective intelligence and multidisciplinary balanced view to marine management.
+See course details for the module.

 Food and sustainability (15-30 cr)